Roots of Polynomials and Umbilics of Surfaces: Proof of the Main Theorem

 with support function

 For $N=2l+2$ the function is

 and the support function is

 In both cases, $S$ has an isolated umbilic point at $\xi=0$ which is non-degenerate of order $N$. \end{Thm} \begin{proof} We will show that $F$ and $r$ satisfy (\ref{e:suppfunc}), which implies the Lagrangian condition (\ref{e:int}).
-For $N=2l+1$ we compute:
+For $N=2l+1$ we have: